- “The KJV is the only Bible that isn’t copyrighted!”

 The KJV – An Un-American Bible?

-Perhaps some poorly informed souls have imagined that the KJV was produced in America, and must therefore have an American copyright if that copyright is to mean anything.
+Perhaps some have imagined that the KJV was produced in America, and must therefore have an American copyright if that copyright is to mean anything.
 But it was not produced here, and we didn’t even exists as a nation yet in the age of its production.
 It is not an American book.
 Had it been, it would be copyrighted here, and someone would still retain that copyright.
-The fact that there is no U.S. copyright, and that the copyright is held in the U.K. rather than the U.S., is a factor of the KJV not being an American production.
+The fact that there is no U.S. copyright, and that the copyright is held in the U.K. rather than the U.S. (and is ignored in the U.S.) is a factor of the KJV not being an American production.
 This does not in any way shape or form make the KJV superior, or point to it alone being the Word of God in English.
 This doesn’t make the KJV God’s only words in English; it simply makes it un-American in its origins.
 In fact, its continual stress upon the Divine Right of King’s makes it still today stand in sharp contradiction to the very revolution that birthed America.
 That is, the KJV is not only not an American Bible in its origins – it could rightly be called an un-American Bible.

 A Concluding Comment